mbridak/WinterFieldDayLogger/README.md

 Just make wfdlogger.py executable and run it within the same folder, or type:

 `python3 wfdlogger.py`

+### Requirements for bandmap
+The [bandmap](./bandmap.md "Band Map Docs") needs a few more python libraries.

+pip or pip3 install rich bs4 lxml

 ## Building your own binary.